eugenedhz/conventional-commits/README.md

 - Use imperative, and present tense: "change" not "changed" or "changes"
 - Don't use capitals in front of the sentence
 - Don't add full stop (.) at the end of the sentence

-## This repo is an example of how to write conventional commit messages.

-The structure od this repo is pretty simple.

-We have main.py program that uses files from pkg to do some logic of:
-- Calculating length of a line given its two points
-- Calculating circle's square given its radius of `Line` class